 Accommodation and meals

 Some graduate accommodation is located in the St Aldate's quad, adjacent to the main college site, and comprises private study bedrooms with shared bathrooms.
+There is similar accommodation at the Liddell Building on Iffley Road, a ten-minute walk from the college.
 There are also a number of one-, two- and three-bedroom graduate flats and houses located near the railway station, off Botley Road.
-There is also a large shared house for graduates on Woodstock Road.

 The college has a very limited number of one-bedroom flats suitable for couples and these are in very high demand.
 All accommodation is subject to availability.